Packing Suggestions

 We can expect mostly warm to hot weather.
 In the mountains it will be a bit cooler, but you won’t need much for long sleeves or long pants.
 Be aware, though, that women need to cover their shoulders in most churches, especially in Slovakia.

 Make sure you have comfortable footwear, as we may be walking several kilometers in a day.
 There will always be opportunities to rest during those days, and some days will have quite a bit less walking, but you will not want to wear your feet out in the first few days, and then not be able to participate for a while because everything hurts.
+Again, to keep your luggage as light as possible, I recommend two pairs - maybe one for daytime walking and one for the evening - or a maximum of three.
+Remember that you'll be wearing one pair on the plane!

 Also, I strongly recommend wearing a pair of compression socks while flying.
 Discovering this was a game-changer for me.
 Instead of arriving in Vienna with painfully swollen feet that no longer fit into my shoes, I could walk comfortably off the plane and into the first day of my trip.